noccu/umamusu-translate/README.md

 This project has taken a lot of time and effort since 2021 that I can't afford to keep providing freely.
 Work is continued, to the degree affordable and with a focus on translations, through the help of donations and supporters.
 Monthly supporters gain the following benefits (based on tier & when available):
-- Polls & requests
+- Polls
-- Translation notes & spotlights (small write-ups expanding upon some terms, culture, and translations)
+- Translation notes (expanding upon some terms, culture, and translations)
-- Additional content (pakatube tl, …)

 If you'd like to donate or contribute as a supporter, please check the links at the top of this readme or at the right of the page.